Bayesian distributionally robust variational inequalities: regularization and quantification: Numerical experiment

 The intercepts \(a_m^j\) capture each asset’s baseline return and are set to \(-0.0005\) for bear market $(j=1)$, \(0\) for oscillating market $(j=2)$, and \(0.0005\) for bull market $(j=3)$; the factor loadings \(b_m^j\) determine sensitivity to the market factor and increase linearly with \(m\): \(b_m^1=0.60+0.02(m-1)\) in bear market, \(b_m^2=0.80+0.015(m-1)\) in oscillating market, and \(b_m^3=1.00+0.01(m-1)\) in bull market.
 The residuals \(e_m^j\sim\mathcal{N}(0,\sigma_{e,j}^2)\) follow independent normal distributions with variances \(\sigma_{e,1}^2=2\times10^{-5}\), \(\sigma_{e,2}^2=1\times10^{-5}\), and \(\sigma_{e,3}^2=0.5\times10^{-5}\), reflecting higher asset-specific risk in downturns and lower risk in upturns.
 The mixture weight is set to \(\theta^c=(0.5,0.25,0.25)\).
 Here, we set $\kappa=0.1$, $\lambda=0.01$ and \( r^c = 0\) to model a risk-neutral decision-maker.

 We generate a large dataset $\{\xi^s\}_{s=1}^{N_{\rm sim}}$ with $N_{\rm sim}=10^6$ to simulate the true equilibrium solution $x^c$ as a benchmark.
-For comparison, we compute the approximated solution $x^*$ by four data-driven methods, SVI with sample average approximation (SAA) in \cite{xu2010sample}, DRVI problem with $\ell_1$ norm and modified $\chi^2$ ambiguity sets and our Bayesian method respectively, on training samples with size $N\in\{ 20,50,500,1000,3000\}$.
-All ambiguity sets are constructed under the same confidence level $\alpha=0.05$.
-Each method is run over 100 independent trials.
+For comparison, we compute the approximated solution $x^*$ by different data-driven methods on training samples with size $N\in\{ 20,50,500,1000,3000\}$: { (i) the empirical SVI solved by sample average approximation (SAA) \cite{xu2010sample}; (ii) the posterior predictive SVI, which replaces the true distribution by the Bayesian posterior predictive distribution \cite{shapiro2025episodic,wu2018bayesian} serving as a non-robust Bayesian benchmark; (iii) two frequentist robust benchmarks with $\ell_1$ and modified $\chi^2$ ambiguity sets; and (iv) our Bayesian DRVI method.
+For the $\ell_1$-, modified $\chi^2$-, and our Bayesian DRVI methods, the ambiguity sets are calibrated under the same level $\alpha=0.05$. } Each method is run over 100 independent trials.
 For each trial, to quantify the accuracy of the solution $x^*$, we compute the residual distance: $d(x^{*})=\|x^{*}-x^{c}\|$ and the squared relative utility error \cite{wu2018bayesian}:

 Here, since the game is symmetric across the two accounts, we focus on account 1’s utility without loss of generality.
 Furthermore, to quantify out-of-sample performance, we generate a fixed test set $\{\xi^t\}_{t=1}^{N_{\rm test}}$ with \(N_{\rm test}=5000\).
-Based on the single-period returns \(\{R_t = {\xi^t}^\top x^{1*}\}_{t=1}^{N_{\rm test}}\), we further assess the out-of-sample performance of the optimal portfolio with additional metrics in \cite{bielecki2018unified}---Sharpe ratio (measuring return per unit of total risk) and risk-adjusted return on capital (RAROC; measuring return per unit of tail risk) at $10\%$ tail level.
+Based on the single-period returns \(\{R_t = {\xi^t}^\top x^{1*}\}_{t=1}^{N_{\rm test}}\), we further assess the out-of-sample performance of the optimal portfolio with additional metrics in \cite{bielecki2018unified}--Sharpe ratio (measuring return per unit of total risk) and risk-adjusted return on capital (RAROC; measuring return per unit of tail risk) at $10\%$ tail level.
 Specifically, let the out-of-sample mean and standard deviation of the returns be

 The Sharpe ratio is then

 For the RAROC at $10\%$ tail level, define the losses $l_t:=-R_t$.
 Let the empirical value-at-risk be $\widehat{\mathrm{VaR}}_{10\%}$ as the $10\%$-quantile of $\{l_t\}_{t=1}^{N_{\rm test}}$, and let the empirical expected shortfall of losses be